rehierl/node-tree-outliner/3-2-0-design-3.md

 with the next sibling").

 () Reader libraries tend to create implicit whitespace nodes.
-Because of that, if an implicit whitespace node would follow such a sectioning node, then the next subsequent node would not be the next sibling of an ancestor.
+Because of that, if an implicit whitespace node would immediately follow a loosely defined sectioning node, then the intended next subsequent node would not be the next sibling of an ancestor.
 Consequently, and in order to truly support a loose definition, those whitespace nodes would have to be taken into account.

 () A strict type-2 sectioning node, if it has no next sibling, can still have nodes that are subsequent to its exit event (i.e. the next sibling of one of its ancestors).
-After all, once a section is marked as being open inside of the corresponding exit event, the section remains open until it is closed.
+After all, once a section is marked as being open inside of the corresponding exit event, the section remains to be open until it is closed.
 Because of that, a loose definition combines in itself, multiple strict definitions (i.e. "next sibling", "the parent's next sibling", etc).
-This essentially means, that the exact semantics of such a sectioning node depends on missing subsequent nodes.
+A loose definition would therefore essentially mean that the exact semantics of such a sectioning node would depend on nodes that are subsequent to it.
+Put differently, subsequent nodes would be allowed to have an effect on presequent nodes.

 () Additional logic would always be required in order to traverse from the sectioning node to the first node, or vice versa.
-That is, the potentially greater distance between those two nodes would always have to be taken into account.
+That is, the potentially greater "distance" between those two nodes would always have to be taken into account.

-() Because the previous sibling of the first node could be an ancestor of the sectioning node, there would have to be a clear reason as to why that ancestor is not supposed to be the actual sectioning node.
+() Because the previous sibling of the first node could potentially be an ancestor of the sectioning node, there would have to be a clear reason as to why that ancestor is not supposed to be the actual sectioning node.

 () It does matter, where the sectioning node and the section's first node is located.
-Both can be seen to define a section's "location".
-Consequently, the corresponding statements can be in conflict with each other (e.g. if both nodes have different parent nodes).
+Both can be seen to define the "location" of a section.
+Consequently, the corresponding statements can be understood to be in conflict with each other (e.g. if both nodes have different parent nodes).

+Note that this can also be understood to indicate that all sections must be strongly connected.
+That is, a section should not be allowed to contain gaps, not even in between a section's sectioning node and its first node.

 () Such a definition would disallow consistent transformations.
 In general, type-2 patterns can be transformed into type-1 patterns by grouping all the